\n\n

 – Go up **at least one full size** from your child’s usual clothing size

-- For heavier or higher-capacity briefs (such as Molicare or Tena Slip Plus), consider going up two sizes
+– For heavier or higher-capacity briefs (like Molicare or Tena Slip Plus), consider going up two sizes

-- Check the crotch-to-shoulder measurement as well as chest and waist — some children need a longer body than a standard size provides
+– Check the crotch-to-shoulder measurement as well as chest and waist — some children need a longer body than standard sizes provide

-If you can, try before committing to a bulk order.
-Most specialist suppliers are used to these questions and can advise on fit.
+If possible, try before buying in bulk.
+Most specialist suppliers are accustomed to these questions and can advise on fit.

-For children with autism or sensory sensitivities, the onesie approach deserves careful thought.
-Some children find the contained feeling reassuring and sleep better for it.
-Others find any additional layer intolerable, particularly around the crotch fastenings.
+For children with autism or sensory sensitivities, the onesie approach requires careful thought.
+Some children find the contained feeling reassuring and sleep better.
+Others may find any additional layer intolerable, especially around fastenings.

 If your child is sensitive to: